dokku/dokku/docs/deployment/application-deployment.md

 # Deploying an Application

+> [!NOTE]
-> Note: This walkthrough uses the hostname `dokku.me` in commands.
+> This walkthrough uses the hostname `dokku.me` in commands.
 When deploying to your own server, you should substitute the domain `dokku.me` for the domain name or IP address associated with your server.
 Users of the Vagrant VM included with Dokku can use `dokku.me` which points to the IP of the VM.

 ## Deploy tutorial